healingdrawing/task-localhost/extra.md

 > Is writing and reading ALWAYS done through a select (or equivalent)?

-The writing and reading is ALWAYS done through a `equivalent of select`, inside the spawned task.
+The writing and reading is always done through a `equivalent of select`, inside the spawned task `for_each_concurrent` section.

 ---